znat/customer-service-GPT/README.md

 ### Process completion and `Result`

 A process yield a completion `Result` so the `ProcessChain` can be invoked by other chain.
-The idea is that the `ProcessChain` can be ran as a `while` loop until a `Result` object is output.
+The `ProcessChain` can execute in a `while` loop until a `Result` object is output.

 To ouput a result you can use the two following `Process` methods: